Yogehi/yogehi.github.io/cves.markdown

 ## CVE-2022-28776

-Some versions of the Galaxy App Store could have been abused to install other applications available on the Galaxy Store.
+Some versions of the Galaxy App Store could have been abused to install other applications available on the Galaxy App Store.

 ### References